Ben Davies (footballer, born 1995)

-Benjamin Keith Davies (born 11 August 1995) is an English professional footballer who plays as a centre-back or left-back for Scottish Premiership club Rangers.
+Benjamin Keith Davies (born 11 August 1995) is an English professional footballer who plays as a centre-back or left-back for English Championship club Oxford United, on loan from Rangers.

 Davies spent most of his early career with Preston North End, and had loan spells with York City, Tranmere Rovers, Southport, Newport County and Fleetwood Town.
 He moved to Liverpool in 2021, but never played for the club and was loaned to Sheffield United before he was sold to Scottish club Rangers in 2022.
+He spent the 2024–25 season on loan at Birmingham City.
+On 23rd August 2025 he joined Oxford United on loan for 2025/26 season.

-Club career
+Career

 Preston North End

 Born in Barrow-in-Furness, Cumbria, Davies signed with the youth system at Preston North End after being spotted playing for Furness Rovers aged 11.
 He made his debut for the first team in a home 2–2 draw against Coventry City on 26 January 2013 at the age of 17 years, completing 83 minutes before being replaced by David Buchanan.
 During the match, he provided an assist for Nicky Wroe's 60th-minute equaliser and picked up a yellow card for a foul on Cyrus Christie.
 He drew praise from Preston manager Graham Westley, who likened Davies' transition into the first team to that of George Boyd at Stevenage.
 Davies kept his place for the next match at home against Shreswbury Town.
 His second match did not go as well as his debut, conceding a 90th-minute penalty (for which he picked up a booking), fouling Marvin Morgan in the penalty box.
 He was substituted shortly after for Paul Huntington, with Preston to ultimately lose the match.
 He signed a one-year professional contract at Preston, with an option to extend for a second year, in May 2013, after being named the club's Scholar of the Year for the 2012–13 season.

 Davies joined League Two club York City on 19 July 2013 on a one-month loan.
 He made his debut in a 1–0 home win over Northampton Town on 3 August 2013, in the first match of 2013–14.
 On 15 August 2013, his loan was extended until January 2014, having appeared in York's opening two matches.
 He played 47 times for York City as they qualified for the 2014 League Two play-offs, but lost 1–0 to Fleetwood Town in the semi-final.
 He signed a two-year contract extension with Preston in May 2014.